+205. The law does not say an age when parents can leave a child on their own, but it is an offence to leave a child alone if it places them at risk.
+The NSPCC says:

+• children under 12 are rarely mature enough to be left alone for a long period of time

-Where we discover a child is alone or we believe a child is alone at home or in the community we will contact the police immediately and not escort the child back to school.
-We will report this to the police, via 101.
+- children under 16 should not be left alone overnight - babies, toddlers and very young children should never be left alone. - 206.
+Where we discover a child under 12 has been left alone for long periods of time at home or in the community we will contact the police.
+We will never escort a child back to school where we find them alone at home or in the community.
+Where a child under 16 is alone and we feel it is placing them at risk we will contact the police.
+Where children are alone because they have left school without permission and parents cannot locate the child quickly, we will view the child as being at risk and will contact the Police.
+We will report all concerns about children being alone to the police, via 101.
 If the child is immediate danger, then we will report to the police, via 999.
-We will then notify Family Connect or the emergency duty team as soon as reasonably practicable.

-NPCC- When to call the police will be considered by the DSL to help them understand when they should consider calling the police and what to expect when they do.
+We will then notify Family Connect or the emergency duty team as soon as reasonably practicable. - 207.
+NPCC- When to call the police will be considered by the DSL to help them understand when they should consider calling the police and what to expect when they do. - 208.
 All referrals to the local social care team must be followed up in writing using the social care team's relevant referral/request forms.
-For referrals in Telford & Wrekin we will use the Request for service form.
+For referrals in Telford & Wrekin we will use the Request for service form. - 209.
 If in exceptional circumstances, the DSL or a deputy is not available, the person who has the concern should speak to a member of the senior leadership team and/or take advice from Family Connect or the local social care team for the child.
-In these circumstances, any action taken should be shared with the DSL (or deputy) as soon as is practically possible.
+In these circumstances, any action taken should be shared with the DSL (or a deputy) as soon as is practically possible. - 210.
 Staff should not assume a colleague, or another professional will take action and share information that might be critical in keeping children safe.
 They should be mindful that early information sharing is vital for effective identification, assessment and allocation of appropriate service provision.
-Providing Safeguarding Services to Children, Young People, Parents and Carers supports staff who have to make decisions about sharing information.
-If in any doubt about sharing information, staff should speak to the DSL or a deputy.
+Information Sharing: Advice for Practitioners Providing Safeguarding Services to Children, Young People, Parents and Carers supports staff who have to make decisions about sharing information.
+If in any doubt about sharing information, staff should speak to the DSL or a deputy. - 211.
 In the unlikely event of a person in our school who has a concern for a child is not satisfied with the action taken by the DSL or a deputy they should speak to them again to share their concerns.
-If they remain unsatisfied with the response, then the person who had the original concern should speak to another DSL to seek resolution.
-If following speaking to another trained DSL the person remains concerned that appropriate action has not been taken to safeguard or protect the child, the person should report their original concern to Family Connect or the local social care team for the child and follow the school Whistleblowing procedures.
+If they remain unsatisfied with the response, then the person who had the original concern should speak to another trained DSL to seek resolution.
+If following speaking to another trained DSL the person remains concerned that appropriate action has not been taken to safeguarding or protect the child, the person should report their original concern to Family Connect or the local social care team for the child and follow the school Whistleblowing procedures.